 Wire the dynamic data type to an indicator that can best present the data.
 The indicators include a graph, the chart, or numeric, or Boolean indicator.
 Because dynamic data undergoes an automatic conversion to match the indicator to which it is wired, the Express VIs can slow down the block diagram execution speed.

 The dynamic data type is for use with Express VIs.
-The most other VIs and functions that are shipped with LabVIEW do not accept this data type.
+Most other VIs and functions that are shipped with LabVIEW do not accept this data type.
 Use a built-in VI or function to analyze or process the data the dynamic data type includes, we must convert the dynamic data type.

 Sometimes it is beneficial to group data related to one another.
 To use arrays and clusters to group related data in LabVIEW.
-The Arrays combine data of the same data type into one data structure, and clusters combine data of multiple data types into one data structure.
+The ARRAYS combine data of the same data type into one data structure, and clusters combine data of multiple data types into one data structure.

 Bundling several data elements into clusters eliminates wire clutter on the block diagram and reduces the number of connector pane terminals that subVIs need.
-Connector pane has 28 terminals.
+The connector pane has 28 terminals.
 In case your front panel contains more than 28 controls and indicators that you want to pass to another VI, then group some of them into a cluster and assign the cluster to a terminal on the connector pane.

 An enum (enumerated control, constant or indicator) is a combination of data types.
 Enum represents a pair of values, string, numeric, enum can be one of a list of values.
-As example, if you created an enum type called Month, possible value pairs for a Month variable like January-0, February-1, through December-11.
+As an example, if you created an enum type called Month, possible value pairs for a Month variable like January-0, February-1, through December-11.